Click to learn more

 Chief Financial Officer

-David Eppers is a Certified Public Accountant with a history of executive financial leadership in the health care industry.
+David Eppers is a Certified Public Accountant with more than 30 years experience and a history of executive financial leadership in the health care industry.
 He has served as Carespring’s Chief Financial Officer since 2004, achieving his primary vocational goal of using financial, analytical, and leadership skills to help the company achieve excellence.
+He became an owner in 2007.

 Dr. Art Gendelman, MD